luhsra/sratic/README.md

 always use `deref()` when iterating over childrend, and that the order of children that are soley attached by `parent:` have a random order.

+## Menu Generation ##

+The generator generates a menu for each page except the page with the ID `main`.
+This menu generation is controlled by a few attributes:

+1. The `menu` field is a list of objects or object IDs.
+2. `menu.list` is a boolean attribute that hides an page/object from the menu
+3. The `menu.append` field is a list of object/object IDs that is appended to the menu.

+The menu is constructed by the following rules: First we select an node that consitutes the main menu structure.
+Beginning from the current page:

+1. If the page has an explicit `menu` field or any visible child (`menu.list`), use it for the menu generation
+2. Otherwise, use menu from the parent node (Can be repeated until reaching `main`)

+After the page `P` constituting the menu for the current page `page` is selected, the menu is build from the following items.

+1. All items from `P.menu`, if existing.
+Otherwise, all visible items from P.children are used.
+2. List all items in `P.menu.append`.
+2. List all items in `page.menu.append`.

 ## Publication data and bibtex entries ##

 As SRAtic is designed for the use in an academic environment, reading